apache/trafficserver/doc/admin/faqs.en.rst

 How do I enable forward proxy mode
 ----------------------------------

-Please refer to the :ref:`forward-proxy` documentation
+Please refer to the :ref:`forward-proxy` documentation.

 How do I interpret the Via: header code?
 ----------------------------------------

-Take a look at our `Via decoder Ring <http://trafficserver.apache.org/tools/via>`_
+Take a look at our `Via decoder Ring <http://trafficserver.apache.org/tools/via>`_.

 Support for HTTP Expect: Header
 -------------------------------